Cybercypher1/root-brute.github.io/_posts/2014-11-30-mediator_features.markdown

 ---
 Hi,

-  This is a blog post I will mainting  as apart of my GSoC Project "Embed module API".
+  This is a blog post I will mainting  as apart of my Google Summer of Code Project "Embed module API".
   I will start of by explainig what embed module is and why we need it and then briefly describe the progress I have made so far and what I am currently working on and I keep updating as the work progresses.